 RECR 461.
-Internship In Recreation (Hours to be determined)
+Internship in Recreation, Sports, and Leisure Administration (12 Hours)

 Varied practical on-the-job experience in one of many recreation agencies (for example, public recreation departments, YM/YWCA, Boys/Girls Clubs, church recreation programs, camps).
 Students are supervised in directing, supervising, and managing recreation activities.
-Credit up to nine hours.
+Credit up to twelve hours.